bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Next Click Handler with If Statement." />
 </p>

-What we need is an if statement to make this work.
-We&apos;re going to add an if statement to check to see, if the counter is the same as image count.
+<p>What we need is an if statement to make this work.
+We&apos;re going to add
+an if statement to check to see, if the counter is the same as image count.
 And if it is, then we&apos;re going to set that counter back to zero.
 And that will put the strip right back to the beginning.
 So what we want is remember image count saying how many images we have.
 So it&apos;s five.
 So we want a number that&apos;s either, we want countered either be zero, one, two, three or four.
-As soon as it hits five, then we&apos;re out of range and we want to put it back to the beginning.
+As soon as it hits five, then we&apos;re out of range and we want to put it back to the beginning.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 320. in next, if counter = imagecount, then ...
 (191) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">